What’s the Best Temperature to Set Your Thermostat to in the Summer?

 Monitor indoor humidity

 High levels of indoor humidity can make the space feel hotter than it is.
-The muggy stickiness created by moisture in the air can be combated by a whole home dehumidifier.
-As the summer season often brings an increase in humidity, your dehumidifier will remove excess moisture, complementing the cooling effects of your air conditioner.
+The muggy stickiness created by moisture in the air can be combated by a whole-home dehumidifier.
+As the summer season often brings an increase in humidity, your dehumidifier will remove excess moisture, complementing the cooling effects of your air conditioner or heat pump.

 Ceiling fan direction in summer

-The breeze from a ceiling fan won’t replace your home’s air conditioner, but it can decrease the temperature in a room up to four degrees.
+The breeze from a ceiling fan won’t replace your home’s air conditioner, but it can decrease the"feels like" temperature in a room up to four degrees.
+This means if you set the thermostat to 78° but have a ceiling fan going, that room will feel like it's 74°.
 Most fans have a switch that allows you to change the direction the blades circulate.

-Keeping your American Standard Heating and Air Conditioning unit in optimal working condition will support less energy use and extend the life of the system.
-Just as you would prepare your vehicle for a road trip or changing seasons, you should do the same for your AC system.
+Keeping your air conditioner or heat pump in optimal working condition will help increase energy efficiency and extend the life of the system.
+Just as you would prepare your vehicle for a road trip or changing seasons, you should do the same for your cooling system.

-If your AC unit is more than 10 years old or you’re investing in constant repairs to the system, it may be time to consider a new, energy-efficient model.
+If your AC unit or heat pump is more than 10 years old or you’re investing in constant repairs to the system, it may be time to consider a new, energy-efficient model.
 In order to lower your energy usage and monthly spend, select an Energy Star-qualified unit.

 Make your home naturally cooler

-Aside from increasing your indoor temperature and scheduling routine AC maintenance, these simple tips allow you to reduce your energy use and cost starting today:
+Aside from increasing your indoor temperature and scheduling routine HVAC maintenance, these simple tips allow you to reduce your energy use and cooling costs starting today:

 - Keep blinds, curtains, and shades pulled closed during the day to reduce the sun’s heat.
 Use blackout shades and curtains for a bigger impact.